 Timberline Lodge to ZigZag River

 The first section of this trail wanders behind Timberline Lodge and heads west towards ZigZag canyon through the Timberline ski resort.
-On a normal day there would be views of the Palmer Glacier – but on this trips clouds obscured the peak.
+On a normal day, there would be views of the Palmer Glacier – but on this trip, clouds obscured the peak.
 Just after the edge of the ski resort is a standard self permitting station – indicating your arrival into the Mount Hood wilderness.
 The trail continues for about 2 – 2.5 miles along a relatively flat, sandy trail.
-There are the occasional camp site – but none which are conveniently located next to a water source.
+There is the occasional campsite – but none which are conveniently located next to a water source.
 The Hidden Lake Trail intersects and descends to the south – following one side of the ZigZag Canyon.
-Last year this trail had some major blow down in the first 1 mile.
+Last year this trail had some major blowdown in the first 1 mile.

 Shortly after we reached the shoulder of ZigZag canyon.
 Great views up and across the canyon with Mount Hood peeking out in the distance.
-From here it’s a steep descent into ZigZag canyon down a series of switch backs.
-The good news is that the trail was in excellent shape – the forest service have done a tremendous job in clearing the trail from some blowdowns from last year.
+From here it’s a steep descent into ZigZag canyon down a series of switchbacks.
+The good news is that the trail was in excellent shape – the forest service has done a tremendous job in clearing the trail from some blowdowns from last year.

 The trail drops over 1000’ to the ZigZag River.
 The trail is shaded with the occasional stream cutting across the trail bed.
 This made a few of the stretches a little muddy and possibly slippery – a good place to use trekking poles.
 As we descended you can hear the river getting ever louder.
 The trail eventually opens up to a rockery area with the ZigZag River flowing through.